v-eraw/v-eraw.github.io/_pages/about.md

 title: "About"
 ---

 Hi, welcome to my about page.
 Thanks for visiting!
-Here are some random (and useless) facts about me.
+Here are some random and useless facts about me.

-Likes:
+I like:
 - books
 - kombucha
 - my family
 - coffee (oh no)
 - bunnies

-Dislikes:
+I dislike:
-- people who fear kombucha without understanding it
+- misunderstandings
 - burned toast
 - haunted houses
 - personality quizzes